Express Scripts accuses Ernst & Young of stealing trade secrets

 "E&Y and Gravlin were possessed with an evil motive," the complaint said, requesting punitive damages to deter similar conduct in the future.

-The alleged theft occurred around the time Express Scripts completed its $29 billion (18.8 billion pounds) acquisition of Medco Health Solutions Inc in April 2012, elevating Express Scripts into one of the largest managers of prescription drug benefits for Americans.
+The alleged theft occurred around the time Express Scripts completed its $29 billion acquisition of Medco Health Solutions Inc in April 2012, elevating Express Scripts into one of the largest managers of prescription drug benefits for Americans.

 Express Scripts and Medco contend that Ernst & Young should be liable for Gravlin's conduct because he was acting for the benefit of Ernst & Young.
 They accuse the accounting company of seeking the data to develop additional business with Express Scripts, Medco and their direct competitors.